 Telecommunications extend into telephone networking too – and with the Holmes Report demonstrating that poor communication results in around $ 42.6 million of lost productivity value each year, effective networking is of significant importance.
 It is true that business phones have been around for some time, but just like many other areas of tech, the humble landline has emerged as a spectacular reinvention of its former self, with IP phone systems available that offer support for high-quality VoIP, in addition to Unified Communication services tailored to the size of your businesses.
 Merging internet gateway functionality with traditional telephone networks means you can ensure instant and unified messaging, efficient call handling, detailed recording of calls, availability and call logging, and easily accessible voicemail – you don’t even need to have a physical handset, as the whole system can be virtualized.

 Much of the technology on the market has been created to work in tandem with other systems.
-If it’s customer, rather than colleague, an interaction that you’re looking for, then look no further than your own front room, the office of a supplier, or the great outdoors.
+If it’s a customer, rather than a colleague, an interaction that you’re looking for, then look no further than your own front room, the office of a supplier, or the great outdoors.
 Mobile tech allows businesses to be truly travel friendly, and if you invest in one of the latest business smartphones, you can use it as an extension of your static business systems.
 This will allow you to access apps on the cloud any time you are close to a cell tower, wireless LAN connection, or IP.
 The 5G network offers an extremely fast, stable connection that’ll make the most of cellphones such as the new Apple iPhone 12 Pro (which offers a telephoto camera for cataloging products and work, faster processing chips, and an impressive 6.1-inch OLED display, which will help you see your documentation clearly) or the Samsung Galaxy Note Ultra (which can integrate easily with Google based systems, and boasts a super high-res 6.9-inch screen, a Snapdragon 865 plus chipset, and the ability to use the S Pen stylus if you like the option to retain a bit of handwritten style).

 Future proof your tech